goldblocx/api/README.md

 headers).

 In some example you may be asked to register via the web application.
-Please use the following url for **test** environment - https://web.projectdgc.com or https://web.copernicusgold.com for the production stage.
+Please use the following url for **test** environment - https://gpa.projectdgc.com or https://web.goldplusassets.com for the production stage or use the mobile applications from www.goldblocx.com.

 # API Specifications